jaceflournoy/jaceflournoy.github.io/index.md

 ### Connect with Us

 Have questions or need guidance?
-Reach out to us Discord.
+Reach out to us on Discord.

 - [Join the Discord](https://discord.gg/e8DVGwACn8)